grammy-work/BlazorDesk/README.md

 And I like the way how classical UserControls on windows work.

 How:
-I wanted to fork from Blazorized by Sjef van Leeuwen （https://github.com/sjefvanleeuwen/blazor-adminlte）, but I hope it simpler.
+I wanted to fork from Blazorized by Sjef van Leeuwen ( https://github.com/sjefvanleeuwen/blazor-adminlte ), but I hope it simpler.
 Then I migrate the code from it and reorganized this project.

 Special Thanks:
-Sjef van Leeuwen @sjefvanleeuwen
+Original creator Sjef van Leeuwen [@sjefvanleeuwen](https://github.com/sjefvanleeuwen)